Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: Introduction

 \subsection{Mean Field Games}

-In the large population limit, the MFG theory \cite{lasry2006jeux1, lasry2006jeux, lasry2007mean, huang2006large, huang2007large, huang2007nash, huang2007invariance} approximates the interaction structure by allowing a representative agent to react to the aggregate behavior of the population, rather than modeling pairwise interactions with individual agents.
-The Nash equilibrium in MFGs can be characterized by an iterative process.
-First, fixing an optimal population density, a typical agent seeks an optimal control strategy by solving the associated mean-field control problem.
-Then, under these optimal strategies, the distribution of agents evolves and is required to match the optimal density from the first step.
-More precisely, fixing the optimal density $m$, the representative agent solves
+In the large population limit, \mathfix{MFG theory} \cite{lasry2006jeux1, lasry2006jeux, lasry2007mean, huang2006large, huang2007large, huang2007nash, huang2007invariance} simplifies the interaction structure by allowing a representative agent to react to the aggregate behavior of the population, rather than modeling pairwise interactions with individual agents.
+The Nash equilibrium in MFGs can be \mathfix{computed via} an iterative process.
+First, \mathfix{for a fixed population density $m$,} the representative agent seeks an optimal control strategy by solving the associated mean-field control problem.
+Then, under this optimal strategy, the distribution of agents evolves and is required to match the prescribed density.
+More precisely, the representative agent solves